Resources for Students

 The core aspect of the Mellon Scholars Program is the individual and group projects that Mellon scholars complete under the close tutelage of their faculty mentors.
 These projects are done in the context of the program courses and in the summer fellowship program.
 Projects engage original research based on archival or fieldwork, and ideally will be published in a digital format.
 There should be a thoughtful balance between design, content and medium, and each web-based project should be intentionally organized for readability and usability.
 Mellon scholars are encouraged to use best practices in web management when publishing their research online.
 Students should comply with Hope College standards for Web Content Management (see sections 5 and 6), and W3C Standards for accessible web design.

 In order to streamline the platforms on which Mellon scholars learn and build their projects, the Mellon Scholars Program has web space through Reclaim Hosting.
 The Mellon Scholars Program will support projects with subdomain names under the program’s domain, hopedla.org.
 Under this domain, students may develop projects using Omeka, Wordpress and Scalar.
-Students may apply to the Mellon DLA fellow for a subdomain name.
-If Mellon scholars choose to host their own projects or use an open source platform, they are strongly encouraged use best practices in choosing a platform and make arrangements to keep their projects publicly available.
+Students are encouraged to apply to the director for a subdomain name.
+If a Mellon scholar chooses to host his or her own projects, or use an open source platform, she or he is strongly encouraged use best practices in choosing a platform and make arrangements to sustain the project in the future.
+Mellon scholars who host their own projects are strongly encouraged to use versions of Wordpress, Omeka or Scalar.

 - The Mellon Studio